 - How you are using the data

-For both ‘know’ and ‘delete’ requests, you will need to have a reliable way to verify the identity of a consumer.
+Also, for both ‘know’ and ‘delete’ consumer requests, you will need to have a reliable way to verify the identity of a consumer.

 Use extra care when selling a customer’s data

 Selling data has been a common practice, and now the CCPA finally regulates it.

 If you’re not comfortable doing any of the above, consider ceasing the sale of user data.

 If they’re not, the minimum you will have to do is provide clear instructions on accessing an alternative version.

 The basics of CCPA

 To recap, here are the primary rights granted to California residents under CCPA: